The Hispanic community is one of the fastest growing communities in America this decade.

 Lexington is the county seat of Davidson County, North Carolina, United States.
 As of the 2010 census, the city had a population of 18,931.
 It is located in central North Carolina, 20 miles south of Winston-Salem.
 Major highways include I-85, I-85B, U.S. Route 29, U.S. Route 70, U.S. Route 52 and U.S. Route 64.
 Lexington is part of the Piedmont Triad region of the state.

-There You Have It – Hispanic Populations Across North Carolina
+There You Have It – Hispanic or Latino Populations Across North Carolina

-If you’re looking for a breakdown of Hispanic populations across North Carolina according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across North Carolina according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in North Carolina:
+If you’re curious enough, here are the least Hispanic or Latino places in North Carolina:

 - 10 Safest Cities in North Carolina